SupportGenie/blogV3/_data/blog/2020-10-19-how-can-chatbots-save-your-business-money-today.md

 The answer to this question lies with the software that is soon going to embrace almost every company website on the Internet.
 It is known to the world by the name of CHATBOT.

-The chatbot is easily one of the fastest-growing technologies that offer immense benefits a successful business.
+The chatbot is easily one of the fastest-growing technologies that offer immense benefits to a successful business.
 Most importantly, it is a pre-programmed software that your business must immediately incorporate if your motive is to grow and save money in 2020.

 ## Why chatbots and why their benefits can't be ignored?